 Blepharitis (blef-uh-RYE-tis) is inflammation of the eyelids.
-Blepharitis usually involves the part of the eyelid where the eyelashes grow and affects both eyelids.
+Blepharitis usually affects both eyes along the edges of the eyelids.

-Blepharitis commonly occurs when tiny oil glands located near the base of the eyelashes become clogged.
-This leads to irritated and red eyes.
+Blepharitis commonly occurs when tiny oil glands near the base of the eyelashes become clogged, causing irritation and redness.
 Several diseases and conditions can cause blepharitis.

-Blepharitis is often a chronic condition that is difficult to treat.
-Blepharitis can be uncomfortable and may be unsightly.
+Blepharitis is often a chronic condition that's difficult to treat.
+Blepharitis can be uncomfortable and unsightly.
 But it usually doesn't cause permanent damage to your eyesight, and it's not contagious.

 - Watery eyes